victorjeman/victorjeman-website/data/posts/content/how-to-use-the-labs.md

 You get a **mission**, and you get to decide how you want to accomplish it.
 You choose your frameworks and libraries, or maybe you want just to implement a static prototype that puts your CSS skills to the test.
 You decide what you want to do and how to do it.

-> You get a mission, and you get to decide how you want to accomplish it
+> You get a mission, and you get to decide how you want to accomplish it.

 <h2 id="lab-structure">Lab structure</h2>